UWPCE-PythonCert/Py300/source/decorators_contextmanagers.rst

 Context Managers
 ****************

-Are kind of similar to decorators in function: they wrap a section of code so that some other code is run before and/or afterwards, and can effect the code that is wrapped.
+Are kind of similar to decorators in function: they wrap a section of code so that some other code is run before and/or afterwards, and they can effect the code that is wrapped.

 Decorators wrap functions